sejal257/Vitiligo-Detection-Using-IPCV-DL/README.md

 # Vitiligo-Detection-Using-IPCV-DL
-# Age Detection Using Vitiligo

-A deep learning-based approach to estimate age using skin images affected by vitiligo.
+A deep learning-based approach to estimate age of vitiligo using skin images affected by vitiligo.

 ## Technologies Used
 - Python